vitejs/vite/docs/config/index.md

   By default, Vite will empty the `outDir` on build if it is inside project root.
 It will emit a warning if `outDir` is outside of root to avoid accidentally removing important files.
 You can explicitly set this option to suppress the warning.
 This is also available via command line as `--emptyOutDir`.

-### build.brotliSize
+### build.reportCompressedSize

 - **Type:** `boolean`
 - **Default:** `true`

-  Enable/disable brotli-compressed size reporting.
+  Enable/disable gzip-compressed size reporting.
 Compressing large output files can be slow, so disabling this may increase build performance for large projects.

 ### build.chunkSizeWarningLimit